Seosan, South Korea: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you visit a temple, such as Bowonsa Temple Site, wear:
+If you check out a temple, such as Bowonsa Temple Site, wear:

 If you visit the Ryubangtaek Science Museum, wear museum-appropriate clothing and take: